 The colour red didn’t have such an interesting backstory.
 It was one of my favourite colours at the time and it’s the opposite of blue.
 I liked the contradiction and opposites – it suited the whole Dyspraxic Fantastic image I was developing.
 When it came to properly creating the site I found the red overpowered the blue and it didn’t look right.
 Also, blue and red as a combination has been used many times before – especially in gaming.
 I thought I try orange instead – mixing the passion of red with the happy warmth of yellow.
 It looked much better and so I’ve rolled with it.
 This blog used to have green links as it went well with the dark colour scheme, however now that my blog has lightened up a bit the green looked out of place and I’ve removed it.

 The Fantastic Future:

-[*I still have the project in all its original, cheesy, 12 year old pupil style format SlideShow-I may upload it to my blog at some point!]
+[*I still have the project in its original, cheesy, 12-year-old pupil style format SlideShow-I may upload it to my blog at some point!]